JAlcocerT/JAlcocerT/content/blog/outro-browsers.md

 ## Scrapping Recap

+I was tinkering with web scrapping tool for the job trends project.

+[With bs4](https://jalcocert.github.io/JAlcocerT/when-to-apply-for-a-job/#fixing-bs4-driven-data) as a ~html+hardcoded places to look for info approach.

+But in the AI times there are some interesting tools to look...

 [Not long ago](https://jalcocert.github.io/JAlcocerT/social-media-automation/#scrapping-social-media) I got to know about ApiFy

-- Apify uses a subscription plus consumption (pay-as-you-go) model, with plans ranging from free to $999/month.
+- **Apify** uses a subscription plus consumption (pay-as-you-go) model, with plans ranging from free to $999/month.
 It charges for compute units, proxy rental, storage, and support.
 The free plan includes $5 in monthly credits.
 For large-scale tasks, compute units cost between $0.20 and $0.30 each.
 Apify is ideal for scalable projects with varied needs and enterprise support.

 {{% details title="Why APIfy? 🚀" closed="true" %}}